Astronomy Essentials

 And, by the way, Halley is pronounced like valley.
 According to Ian Ridpath:

-Long streak with bright rounded end on star field.
+Long streak with bright rounded end and straight fuzzy tail, on star field.

-Compare this image to the one at top.
+Compare this image to the one above.
 Here’s how we saw Comet Halley on May 29, 1910.
 Image via Wikimedia Commons.

 Comet debris litters Comet Halley’s orbit

-The path of Halley’s Comet intersects the earth’s orbit twice each year.
+The path of Halley’s comet intersects Earth’s orbit twice each year.
 In early May it produces the Eta Aquariid meteor shower (left) as the particles leave the inner solar system.
 Diagram via JPL Horizons Program.

-In mid-October, Comet Halley produces the Orionid meteor shower (right) as the particles enter the inner solar system.
+In mid-October, Halley’s comet produces the Orionid meteor shower (right) as the particles enter the inner solar system.
 Diagram via JPL Horizons Program.

 Lines marking constellation with radial arrows near middle of it.